UCSD-Classes/CSE-134b-HW4/README.md

 Use the "Link" button at the top to navigate to HW4 pages.

+Javascript Modules weren't used because whenever I tried to use them, I would get an error saying that different functions were undefined even though I made sure to export them before they were callled.

 Native Dialogs is done in nativedialogs.html

 Custom Dialogs is done in customdialogs.html and customdialog.js